Marvel

 Words: |

-successful Marvel VS series (which started back in 1996), Marvel VS Capcom 2
+successful Marvel Versus series (which began in 1996)...
+Marvel Vs. Capcom 2

-come).
-On a personal note, I met a lot of cool people through playing MVC2
+On a personal note, I met so many friends playing MVC2

-Very few fighting games come close to MVC2 in terms of fun, gameplay, and flashiness.
+Very few fighting games come close to MVC2 in terms of fun, replayability, and flashiness.
 I think one of the

 things I love most about MVC2 is the speed... it's probably the fastest fighting

-when compared to many fighting games nowadays.
-No doubt MVC2 was, and still is one of the most enjoyable 2D fighting games for
+No doubt MVC2 was and still is one of the most enjoyable and open-ended 2D fighting games for

-casual players and skilled players alike.
-For high level players, the tournament
+casual players and expert players alike.
+For high-level players, the tournament

-game can you do crazy triangle jump rush down combos or 15 second long corner
+game can you do Magneto triangle-jump rush-down combos or 20-second chip-damage corner

-True, MVC2 is "unbalanced" but I think that's what Capcom intended to do in the
+Yes, MVC2 is "unbalanced," but I think that's what Capcom intended to do in the

 MVC2 made an epic return on PSN & XBLA

-in Summer of 2009, finally offering online play... we had to
+in Summer of 2009, finally brining online play.
+We had to

-wait nine long years to for online matches, but thankfully it was worth it
+wait 9 long years for online matches, but thankfully it was worth it

 (mostly).
 The netcode